CBD Oil Benefits

 3. For Psychological Issues

 The link between CBD and anxiety is a hot topic in the wellness world.
-Experts believe that it could have a calming effect, helping you wind down and maybe even sleep better.
-Dr Tonucci nods to this when she talks about anxiety and depression as a common side effect of pain, and studies reveal this reported benefit could have some clout.
+Many believe that it could have a calming effect, helping you wind down and maybe even sleep better.
+Dr Tonucci nods to this when she talks about anxiety and depression as a common side effect of pain, and studies reveal this reported benefit may have some clout.

 For example, one study looked at the application of CBD over the course of three months, and how it impacted 72 patients who were dealing with anxiety and/or sleep disorders.
 After the first month, 79.2% of patients reported lower anxiety scores, while 78.1% said they were still experiencing a reduction in stress after two months.
 Interestingly, 66.7% also said their sleep had improved after the first month.
 So, not only were these patients feeling more relaxed, but they were able to get better rest, too.